 Save the mission footage before it's edited.

-NASA mission livestreams, onboard footage, and raw downlink data tend to be re-released, re-edited, or replaced with cleaner versions over time.
+NASA mission livestreams, onboard footage, raw downlink data, and the Artemis II post-flight briefings tend to be re-released, re-edited, or replaced with cleaner versions over time.
+Apollo-skeptic content — Bart Sibrel interviews, Percy/White documentary clips — is periodically removed under platform policy.
 Classified saves videos locally from YouTube, TikTok, Instagram, and X so you can keep the raw April 2026 coverage — including onboard cabin views, reentry footage, and independent analyst breakdowns — before any of it gets updated or pulled.

 Download on the App Store